 Fans for each patient room

-Our medical director has made us aware that fresh air being moved in the room helps breathing, comfort, and can help keep some symptoms under control.
-Our use in patient rooms would require fans with steel construction for commercial use.
-We need 50.
+Our medical director has made us aware that fresh air being moved in the room helps breathing, comfort and can help keep some symptoms under control.
+To use in patient rooms we would require fans with steel construction designed for commercial use.
+We need 48.

 For Patient Comfort: